Full WPPM fit (end-to-end) — simulated 2D data¶

 A psychophysical task model (here: OddityTask) uses \(\Sigma\) to compute probability of a correct response on each trial, and MAPOptimizer fits WPPM parameters by maximizing

-For more details on how the Wishart Psychophysical Model (WPPM) works, and the psychophysical task used in this example, please checkout the paper by Hong et al (2025) and this tutorial.
+For more details on the psychophysical task used in this example as well as some more details on the model, please checkout the paper by Hong et al (2025) and this tutorial.

 |---|---|